-So far, The STI Project’s spent a lot of time writing about the positive aspects around contracting an STD (See: The Top 5 Reasons Living With an STD Has Positively Influenced My Life, for example), and how it doesn’t have to hinder opportunities and relationships, but to be truly authentic as I’m encouraging all of you to be, I have to disclose the things that have sucked as well (See: A Healthy Helping of STD Hate, for example).
+So far, The STI Project’s spent a lot of time writing about the positive aspects around contracting an STI/STD (See: The Top 5 Reasons Living With an STI/STD Has Positively Influenced My Life, for example), and how it doesn’t have to hinder opportunities and relationships, but to be truly authentic as I’m encouraging all of you to be, I have to disclose the things that have sucked as well (See: A Healthy Helping of STI/STD Hate, for example).

-Let’s face it, an STD isn’t lollipops and rainbows all of the time.
+Let’s face it, an STI isn’t lollipops and rainbows all of the time.
 Maybe they should be more appropriately compared to lemon drops – incredibly sour with a residual sweetness?!

 In any case, I’m not seeing a line outside of my door of people eager and anxious to sign up for genital herpes or to ask me where they can get their HPV, chancroid, scabies, gonorrhea, etc. Can you imagine?

-This is a story about being diagnosed with an STD for the first time.
+This is a story about being diagnosed with an STI for the first time.

-At 15, I became sexually active in the traditional sense (vaginal intercourse with a male), however, I’d ‘fooled around’ by engaging in oral and manual sex prior to having vaginal intercourse too.
+At 15, I became sexually active in the traditional sense (vaginal intercourse), however, I’d “fooled around” by engaging in oral and manual sex prior to having vaginal intercourse too.

-Consequently, I’m still unsure if I contracted herpes from oral sex or vaginal intercourse and I’m also not certain who to blame – but maybe that’s the point?!
-I have no one to blame but myself, and even more importantly, the blaming is unnecessary as it serves no beneficial purpose – rather, it provides me an escape goat for having been irresponsible with my sexual health (I didn’t practice comprehensive safer sex).
+Consequently, I’m still unsure if I contracted herpes from oral sex or vaginal intercourse, and I’m also not certain who to blame – but maybe that’s the point?!
+The blaming is unnecessary as it serves no beneficial purpose – rather, it provides me an escape goat for having been ignorant and somewhat irresponsible with my sexual health (I didn’t practice comprehensive safer sex).